isabella232/magento-learn.en/help/free-video-library/users-user-roles-and-permissions-in-Magento-2.md

 ---
 title: Users, User Roles and Permissions in Magento 2
 Description: In this short video, we will demonstrate how to create users, roles, and setting permissions in Magento 2.
-feature: Landing Pages
+feature: Video Pages
-topics:
+topics: documents
-kt: 100000
+kt: 5610
-doc-type: feature video
+doc-type: feature-video
 activity: use
-team: DOC
+team: MagentoU
 ---
 # Users, User Roles and Permissions in Magento 2